-I toured the city in the manner of Pippi Longstocking and it’s certainly not all meatballs, ABBA and Ikea.
+I toured Stockholm in the manner of Pippi Longstocking, Sweden it’s certainly not all meatballs, ABBA and Ikea.

 The city is spread across 14 islands, water surrounds you wherever you go.
 Although it is the largest city in Scandinavia, it retains a peaceful atmosphere.
-I stayed at great location while in Stockholm, which was a short stroll to the quaint Old Town.
-Exploring this historic island is a great way to spend a day.
+I stayed at great location while in Stockholm, Södermalm, which is a short stroll to the quaint Old Town.
+This is a fantastic place to stay for travellers who want to explore a more creative and trendy side of the Swedish capital.

 I like the Swedes, no matter how busy they may be, there’s always time for a coffee, or two.
 They have a special name for it, fika.
 Because fika isn’t just a coffee break (often accompanied with pastries), it’s a moment to slow down and appreciate the good things in life.
 It’s considered a social institution in Sweden.